mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### giscus

-Configuration for the website's commenting system, if configured, Giscus commenting system will be integrated into the website.
+Configures the commenting system for the website.
+If configured, Giscus comment system will be integrated into the website.

 ```json
 {